unifycoin/bitcore-lib/docs/index.md

 Unifycoin is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Unifycoin network allows for highly resilient litecoin infrastructure, and the developer community needs reliable, open-source tools to implement litecoin apps and services.
 Litecore provides a reliable API for JavaScript apps that need to interface with Unifycoin.

-To get started, just `npm install unifycore` or `bower install unifycore`.
+To get started, just `npm install bitcore` or `bower install bitcore`.

 # Documentation Index